flowfire/fffmwk/readme.md

 restart
 ` node index restart `

-for developement mode :
+watch file change :
-` node index start --dev `
+` node index start --watch `
-in developement mode , the server will auto restart after the source file change.
+the server will auto restart after the source file change.
+Note: The server will not run as daemon in watch mode.

 As normal, the server will auto stop last daemon while starting a server.
 If you want to start multiple server (Actually, I don't know when to use it.
 So this is just an option ;-) Use command below: